hamaluik/translatetool/README.md

     -c, --credentials <FILE>    the file containing the credentials for Google Cloud APIs.
 See https://developers.google.com/accounts/docs/application-default-credentials for more
                                 information. [default: credentials.json]
-    -f, --from <FILE>           the english translation file to take strings from [default: en.flt] -l, --locale <LOCALE>       the locale to translate into ("fr", "it", etc) -o, --outpath <PATH>        the path to write the resulting .flt file into [default: .]
+    -d, --diff <FILE>           an optional English translation file to diff the terms from to mimimize re-translations -f, --from <FILE>           the English translation file to take strings from [default: en.flt] -l, --locale <LOCALE>       the locale to translate into ("fr", "it", etc) -o, --outpath <PATH>        the path to write the resulting .flt file into [default: .]